wil0u/sql-ideb/README.md

 Initially, this project is a proof of concept realised by Mahfoud DJEDAINI in the context of his Phd.
 The original project is located at https://github.com/mdjedaini/ideb.
 It basacally allows the user to create new Interactive Database Exploration systems and compare them to analoguous systems that already exist within the benchmark.
 This comparison is done thanks to pre-defined or user defined metrics.
 The project has been built in the form of a java API that the user can use as he/she wants.
-On the version of this project, the java API has been modified in order to take into account the SQL query evaluation.
+In this modified version, the java API has been changed in order to take into account the SQL query evaluation.
 In other words, the modifications concern only a small part of this quite large project.
 A detail of the changes is described further in this documentation.

 ## Getting Started